I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 There are hundreds of solutions on the market – some are “free,” and others come with a higher subscription price.

-Since this is such a critical component of your salon business, I spend a lot of time reviewing salon software options (here’s my salon software top list for 2023).
+Since this is such a critical component of your salon business, I spend a lot of time reviewing salon software options (here’s my salon software top list).

-Although there are solutions that claim to be “free”, you always end up paying in one way or the other.
+Although some solutions claim to be “free,” you always end up paying in some way.

 Thus, as you consider this cost, you need to look at the total cost picture as some platforms are quite clever with how they hide the real pricing and you can then be surprised as you start to receive fees and bills.